MailCheck-co/mailcheck.site/src/routes/blog/e-commerce-trends-on-the-rise-in-2021/index.md

 date: 24.05.2021
 readingTime: 4 min read
 snippet: The world before and after the pandemic will never be the same - and e-commerce is there to prove it.
 We jump into 2021 with new needs, new buying habits, a new understanding of the very essence of shopping.
 Embracing fast-changing trends in an environment previously unknown to marketing is more difficult than ever - but still possible.
 Here are the main trends in online shopping that await us in 2021.
-desc: Main trends in e-commerce that wait us in 2021.
+description: Main trends in e-commerce that wait us in 2021.
 Advertising, email, customer engagemet, chatbots, social media.
 thumbnailImg: ./digital-advertising.png?format=jpg&width=880
 ---